basho/basho_docs/source/languages/en/riakts/using/querying.md

 QueryResult queryResult = client.execute(query);
 ```

 Additionally, you can extend the query beyond the key.
-For example, **??** what's happening in this example?:

 ```erlang
 riakc_ts:query(Pid, "select weather, temperature from GeoCheckin where time > 1234560 and time < 1234569 and myfamily = 'family1' and myseries = 'series1' and temperature > 27.0").